University of East London

 • capacity to undertake full time work and study over the course duration;

-• research appraisal skills and development experience;
+• research appraisal skills and project or service development experience;

 • respectful communication with the programme and admissions team.